ClojureBridge/curriculum/outline/functions.md

 * Go to `walk.clj`
 * Write a function, `forward-right-with-len-ang` that takes three arguments, turtle, len, and angle (extension of `forward-right-with-len`)
-* On the last line of the function, evaluate it.
+* On the last line of the function, evaluate it by hitting Cmd + Enter or Ctrl + Enter
 * Write a line that uses the function, for example:
   `(forward-right-with-len-ang :trinity 60 120)`
-* Evaluate the line many times
+* Evaluate the line many times by hitting Cmd + Enter or Ctrl + Enter
 </section>